jaimeol/jaimeol/README.md

 ### 💡 About Me

-- 🎓 Student at 42 Madrid and UNED.
+- 🎓 I'm currently studying at 42 Madrid and pursuing a degree in Computer Engineering at UNED.
-- 🔧 Focusing on systems programming and algorithms.
+- ⚙️ Passionate about systems programming, low-level development, and software architecture.
+- 🐧 Enjoy working with Linux, C/C++, Docker, and building everything from simple libraries to full shell environments and HTTP servers.
+- 🚀 Always looking to deepen my understanding of how systems work under the hood.
+- 🌍 Interested in backend, OS internals, and infrastructure tooling.
-- 🌱 Currently learning Linux development.
+- 📘 Currently learning about operating systems, networking, and advanced C++ design patterns.

 ---